Peggy Lillis Foundation:

 Educated National Audiences:

-- In addition to the in-person training that advocates received, the Summit led to a host of enduring tools, including videos of all Summit sessions on PLF’s YouTube channel, and tips sheets on federal policy, state advocacy and engaging the media.
+- In addition to the in-person training that advocates received, the Summit led to a host of enduring tools, including videos of all Summit sessions on PLF’s YouTube channel.

 Shaped Policy: PLF stepped up our efforts to impact policy at the federal level through collaboration and our own campaigns, including: